Valentin0709/valentin0709.github.io/index.md

 NB This article was wrote as part of an internship application.

-The programs I made for generating the animations cand be found here:
+The programs I made for generating the animations can be found here: